 Vacation!
 The perfect moment of the year when you can relax and taste the beauty of life with no limits.
 Traveling by car offers you and your family better flexibility because you can plan in detail the places and activities of the road trip.

 However, there is an important aspect of the trip that should be planned with care as much as the other details: food.
-While travelling, fast-foods or restaurants can be tempting as you may want to try local food or you just want to have a rich meal since you can’t cook.
-Although there is nothing wrong with enjoying few treats now and again, financially speaking, it would cost you more than if you prepared food for the road trip.
+While traveling, fast-foods or restaurants can be tempting as you may want to try local food or you just want to have a rich meal since you can’t cook.
+Although there is nothing wrong with enjoying a few treats now and again, financially speaking, it would cost you more than if you prepared food for the road trip.

-Speaking from a dietary point of view, it is advisable to stick to your eating habits while travelling.
+Speaking from a dietary point of view, it is advisable to stick to your eating habits while traveling.
 Why?
 When you travel, the frequency of your meals a day and their quality can be affected by the outdoor activities and lack of time.